Prince Charles’ other mistress, Kanga

 But that’s where Kanga went wrong.

-She was lively, outgoing Australian girl.
+She was a lively, outgoing Australian girl.
 She wasn’t accustomed to the unspoken rules of British upper-crust life.

 This is one of the aspects of her personality that attracted Charles; she did not defer to him but was natural and fun.